 Let’s break it down:

-It’s expected that in 2026, people will be able to hop on the City Rail Link and breeze into Waihorotiu Station (tipped to become the busiest station in the country) at the heart of the Aotea Arts Quarter.
-It will be even easier to head to one of our much-loved venues including The Civic, Auckland Town Hall and Q Theatre.
-It’s also a stone’s throw from heaps of dining options,like the recently opened Gorilla Kitchen or icons Elliott Stables and Tony’s Steakhouse.
+Victoria Street will host one of the entrances for Te Waihorotiu Station, part of the City Rail Link which is expected to be up and running by 2026.
+Te Waihorotiu (in the heart of the Aotea Arts Quarter) is tipped to become the busiest station in the country.
+It will be a breeze to head to one of our much-loved venues including The Civic, Auckland Town Hall and Q Theatre.
+It’s also a stone’s throw from heaps of dining options, like Gorilla Kitchen or icons Elliott Stables and Tony’s Steakhouse.

 Waihorotiu Station will also be the home of the Symphony Centre by 2028.
 This mixed use development will include new retail offerings and next door will be the revamped Bledisloe House.
 Between them will be The Lanes.
 From coffee on the way to work to capping off a night at SkyCity there will be plenty of reasons to pop in.
 We love the energy laneways bring to the city centre, so we’re excited for this one!